niccolot/Scientific_programming/Percolation_random_graphs/README.md

 Considering a graph with N nodes with $m$ the fraction of nodes belonging to the percolating cluster, $m$ will be different from zero only when the percolating cluster is macroscopic: let's consider adding a new vertex to the graph.
 This new graph still belongs to $\mathcal{G}_{N,p}$ if each edge between the new node and the old nodes are present with the right probability $p=c/N$.

-In this case the degree of the new vertex is a random variable distributed as a poissonian distribution and the probability that the a vertex belongs to the giant cluster is still $m$ (up to terms $\mathcal{O}(\frac{1}{N})$) even after adding the new vertex and is given by the solution of
+In this case the degree of the new vertex is a random variable distributed as a poissonian distribution and the probability that the a vertex belongs to the giant cluster is still $m$ up to terms $\mathcal{O} \big(\frac{1}{N}\big)$ even after adding the new vertex and is given by the solution of

 $$
 1-m = \displaystyle\sum_{k=0}^{\infty}e^{-c}\frac{c^k}{k!}(1-m)^k